pekrau/notebook/README.md

 Features:

-- Markdown
+- Markdown for note text formatting.
-- Links and backlinks between notes.
+- Links and backlinks between notes in note text.
 - Any hierarchic structure allowed.
-- Hashtags in note text..
+- Hashtags in note text.
 - Data stored in ordinary files in a transparent manner.
 - Files of any kind may be stored.
 - The entire dataset is read in on startup.
 No need for a separate database.